-resource project development focus on the execution of long-term PPAs with developers which provide a basis for financing these projects.
-The ability to utilize long-term contracts depends on the credit capability of the CCA which to a significant extent is determined by the CCA maintaining and growing a sustainable customer base.
+The experience of CCAs in California demonstrates that under the right market, regulatory, and legislative conditions municipal load aggregation can be a significant driver for the development of new renewable resources.
+In California, the regulatory framework fostering the use of long-term contracts is the re-regulated electricity market.
+In states with restructured electricity markets, municipal aggregation programs are challenged to find approaches that can involve long-term contracts with new projects.
+The keys to using municipal load aggregation to support renewable resource project development focus on the execution of long-term PPAs with developers which provide a basis for financing these projects.
+The ability to utilize long-term contracts depends on the credit capability of the CCA which to a significant extent is determined by the CCA maintaining and growing a sustainable a.
+Key considerations with regard to driving the development of new renewable energy projects

-- 4. Summary of Approaches and Issues Regarding the Ability of Municipal Aggregation Programs to Contribute to Renewable Resource Goals and Drive the Development of New Renewable Energy Projects - a.
-Key considerations regarding the development of new renewable energy projects - 1.
-The regulatory structure of the state and how that structure impacts the outcome of the state's municipal aggregation program.
+3. Summary of Approaches and Issues Regarding the Ability of Municipal Aggregation Programs to Contribute to Renewable Resource Goals and Drive the Development of New Renewable Energy Projects

+- 1. The regulatory structure of the state and how that structure impacts the outcome of the state's municipal aggregation program.
 In restructured markets, municipal aggregation programs operate more like large retail electricity buyers, while in regulated markets the municipal aggregators act more like utilities with responsibilities for system reliability, longterm resource planning, RPS compliance and ratemaking authority, as is the case in California.
 In restructured markets, the municipal aggregators have rate negotiating responsibilities rather than ratemaking authority; this difference in ratemaking abilities impacts the economic model of the municipal aggregation program in the state.
 In California, CCAs have been able to support the development of renewable energy projects through the execution of long-term PPAs, and long-term PPAs are viewed as a successful way to ensure municipal aggregation stability.
 As of November 2022, CCAs had signed long-term agreements with more than 7,941 MW of renewable energy projects.
 Long-term PPAs are a proven means for driving the development of new projects in California's regulated electricity market, as demonstrated by CCA long-term PPAs executed with more than 7,900 MWs of new renewable energy projects.
 However, the applicability of that model to Illinois' restructured market is limited since the CCAs in California operate in a mostly regulated market environment. - 2.
-The limited ability of municipal aggregators in restructured markets to arrange long-term power supply contracts with new renewable energy projects.
-In states with restructured markets, municipal aggregators negotiate electricity supply rates with competitive suppliers and are generally unable to contract directly with renewable energy projects.
+The limited ability of municipal aggregators in restructured markets to arrange longterm power supply contracts with new renewable energy projects.
+In states with restructured markets, municipal aggregators procure electricity through competitive suppliers and are generally unable to contract directly with renewable energy projects.
 This exclusion from direct involvement in the competitive procurement process often makes municipal aggregation less appealing to renewable project developers.
 In these markets, there may also be limits to the length of contracts that municipal aggregators can sign with competitive suppliers.
 The inability to use long-term procurement contracts directly or indirectly with renewable energy projects eliminates the most successful means for aggregation programs to drive the development of new projects.
 Long-term contracts provide a consistent and bankable income stream for project financing.
 While long-term PPAs may not always be required for financing a new project, the developer holding a long-term PPA will have improved chances of obtaining project financing.
 The price stability that a long-term contract brings is not available in the short-term electricity market.